rohit-khanna/Learn-Web/README.md

 ### 1. Counter-app
 Its a REACTJS demo with a "kind-of" shopping cart where in we can increment and decrement some Items Counter. a Very Simple Demo of Various Components and their interaction

+### 2. react-router-sample
+Its a Sample App showing the use of React-router for routing capabilities in SPAs.